Scriptbash/QRaven/README.md

 * To use the BasinMaker options and the GridWeights generator, Docker must be installed on your computer and be properly configured.
 Also make sure that the Docker daemon is running before running BasinMaker or the GridWeights generator.
 Linux users must make sure to follow the post-installation steps provided by Docker, more specifically the "Manage Docker as a non-root user" steps.
   * https://docs.docker.com/get-docker/
   * https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
 * QRaven works on Linux and Windows.
-It should work on Mac as well, but until now remains untested
+It currently works partially on MacOS, only BasinMaker and the GridWeightsGenerator script do not work at the moment.
+Make sure to read the extra steps for MacOS if you are planning on running models with QRaven.

 ### Installing